-This document sets out the execution policy and approach to providing best execution, as required by the Markets in Financial Instruments Directive 2004/39/EC (MiFID) of BrokerCreditService (Cyprus) Limited (BCS, we or us).
+This document sets out the execution policy and approach to providing best execution, as required by the amended and recast Markets in Financial Instruments Directive and Regulation ("MiFID II") of BrokerCreditService (Cyprus) Limited ("we", "us" or "our").

-MiFID requires that we take all sufficient steps to obtain the best possible result for our clients (client or you), taking into account price, costs, speed, likelihood of execution and settlement, size, nature and/or any other relevant order execution consideration, whether we are executing orders on behalf of clients or placing orders with, or passing orders to, others for execution.
+MiFID II requires that we take all sufficient steps to obtain the best possible result for our clients ("client" or "you"), taking into account price, costs, speed, likelihood of execution and settlement, size, nature and/or any other relevant order execution consideration, whether we are executing orders on behalf of clients or placing orders with, or passing orders to, others for execution.
 This overarching obligation to obtain the best possible result for clients is referred to, in this document, as our obligation of best execution.